make-me/make-me/README.md

 This is enough to get most things printed without tweaking, but make-me can adjust print parameters for you:

+### Normalization and packing

+Make-me ships with
+[stltwalker](https://github.com/sshirokov/stltwalker), which is used to normalize input models and offer advanced functionality.
+But, stltwalker can also be used standalone as part of a manual print.

+Help for the version of `stltwalker` bundled with make-me can be found
+at:

+    $ vendor/stltwalker/stltwalker -h

+Stltwalker can be used to composite multiple objects or multiple copies of a single object into a single print:

+    $ vendor/stltwalker/stltwalker -p data/object_a.stl data/object_b.stl data/object_b.stl -o data/out.stl
+    # [.. stltwalker output ..]
+    $ make QUALITY=low data/out

 ## Slicer config

     $ make GRUE_CONFIG=default path/to/model